bigDevBosco/Chi-Supreme-Predictor/README.md

 This predictions will be calculated based on defined logics and basics maths.

-The data to be used will be Average Goals Scored, Average Goal Conceded and team's current form with predefined out the box logic.
+The data to be used will be Average Goals Scored, Average Goal Conceded and team's current form with predefined out of the box logic.

 ## Prediction Results